jkvor/emysql/README.markdown

 		  io:format("foo: ~p, ~p, ~p~n", [Foo#foo.bar, Foo#foo.baz, Foo#foo.bat])
 	    end || Foo <- Recs].

-### Sample program
+## Samples

-To run this, first build emysql.app and have ./ebin in your Erlang path.
+#### Hello World
-See sample programms.
+To run the following, first build emysql.app, using make, and be sure to have ./ebin in your Erlang path.
+See sample programms, below.

 	-module(a_hello).
 	-export([run/0]).